male teacher sitting with three students looking at a book

 Courses

-Our MAT curriculum is tailored to the grade-levels and subject area that students intend to teach.
+Our MAT curriculum is focused on teaching you how to teach the content knowledge you already possess.
 Possible courses include Classroom Management, Inclusive Classroom and Assessment for Teaching and Learning.

 Certifications